-Sent by Henry Walter Bates, King St. Leicester to unknown person [none given] on 16 April 1863.
+Sent by Henry Walter Bates, King St. Leicester to unknown correspondent [none given] on 16 April 1863.

 No summary available at this time.

 A typical letter handwritten by author in English and signed by author.

 I am glad to find I made no mistake in supposing you would be greatly interested in a new book on the Amazons.
 Mr Wallace told me you had made the literature concerning South America your particular study & I anticipate a great treat from your forthcoming article in Macmillan.

 I shall be eager to give you any [] information you require that may be in my power.
 I can answer at once your query concerning Alfred R[ussel].
 Wallace.
 He is the same man who explored the Malay Archipelago & New Guinea.
 His history & connection with me are briefly these.